This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Clonazepam (broad-spectrum), also known as Klonopin, is a benzodiazepine medication used to treat anxiety, panic disorders, and seizures.

-When prescribed to treat seizures, the medication works by affecting the chemicals in the brain, resulting in a decreased amount of seizure activity.[2]
+When prescribed to treat seizures, the medication works by reducing abnormal electrical activity in the brain, resulting in a decreased amount of seizure activity.[2]

 Side effects can include: